Horticulture only has 663 graduates each year, which is lower than average. Graduates typically earn about $33,908 per year in their early career.

 You can find rankings of Horticulture programs with the highest starting salaries below.
 Our ranking methodology uses Horticulture specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 If you want the very best training available in Horticulture you simply can't do better than California Polytechnic State University - San Luis Obispo.
 Students from the Horticulture program at California Polytechnic State University - San Luis Obispo earn 17.9% above the standard graduate with the same degree.
-It is established in the suburban area of San Luis Obispo, California.
+Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.

 It's hard to find a better school than Washington State University if you want to study Horticulture.
 Horticulture students from Washington State University earn a boost of about 9.1% over the average earnings of horticulture majors.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.